-When Linux was originally made public, it lacked many useful applications that the major competitor -Windows was successfully supporting.
+When Linux was originally made public, it lacked many useful applications that the major competitor Windows successfully supported.
 Linux thus created a compatibility layer, called Wine, which was used to run the Windows applications on Linux itself.
-Initially, Wine could only run a few Windows applications but now it can support thousands of them; making it a very powerful Linux application.
+Initially, Wine could only run a few Windows applications but now it can support thousands of them; making it a compelling Linux application.
 Its installation, however, is very simple!

-This article describes installing Wine on an Ubuntu 18.04 system.
-We have described the installation only through the command line as no workable version of Wine is available yet through the UI oriented Ubuntu Software database.
+This article describes installing Wine on an Ubuntu 22.04 system.
+We have described the installation only through the command line.

 Installing Wine On Ubuntu

 Step1: Check if you have an Ubuntu 32-bit or 64-bit system

 There are different versions of Wine available for 32-bit and 64-bit flavors of Ubuntu.
 In order to check which version you are using so that you can install the appropriate version of wine, please follow these steps:

 Open the Terminal either through Ubuntu Dash or the Ctrl+Alt+T shortcut.

 Use the following command to fetch CPU details from the files sysfs and /proc/cpuinfo: